 We found a rather simple manuscript map of eastern North Carolina showing two potential routes.
 Distances in miles are shown between place names, and the difference in mileage between the two proposed routes is calculated to the left.
 It is, essentially, an 18th century version of a AAA TripTik®.
 The chosen route from Petersburg, VA, to New Bern, NC, via Halifax, was determined to be 32 miles shorter, exclusive of the ferries, than the route via Suffolk, VA, and Edenton, NC.
 An annotation near the bottom right of the sheet reads [in the writing of Hugh Williamson].
 The accuracy of that attribution is debatable.
 Two George Washington authorities believe the map, or certainly the place names and mileage calculation, to be in the hand of George Washington.
 Hugh Williamson was one of several North Carolinians who sent “TripAdvisor®-type” travel recommendations to Washington during the planning stages of his 1791 Southern Tour.
 The map image above is available on line via the Library of Congress.
 The map is also illustrated on page 235 of George Washington’s America: A biography through his maps by Barnet Schecter.

 In 1932, on the 200th anniversary of George Washington’s birth, the National Geographic Society published a map showing Washington’s various travels, including the entire route of his 1791 Southern Tour.
-Reprints of the map are available for purchase and a zoomable image is provided at maps.com.
+Reprints of the map are available for purchase and a zoomable image is provided on the National Geographic maps website..
 Below is a snippet showing a segment of Washington’s return route through the Piedmont region of North Carolina.